lmarquinez/lmarquinez/README.md

 ### Aupa 🤟

+#### Junior Web Developer Full-Stack 💻

-🎓💻 Computer software engineer, in Donostia-San Sebastian, in the faculty of computer science of the UPV/EHU (University of the Basque Country).
+🎓💻 Computer software engineer at UPV/EHU (University of the Basque Country).

 🎓💻 Master in Full Stack Developer at UNIR (International University of La Rioja).